wyysf-98/MoCo_Flow/README.md

 * Our approach is based on the naive NeRF, therefore, a long training time (2~3 days) is required, which can be improved using [Instant-ngp](https://github.com/NVlabs/instant-ngp) as in [InstantAvatar](https://tijiang13.github.io/InstantAvatar/#).
 * We do *not* assume the hard surface of the human, although a background loss is used for optimization, some minor density artifacts in background can be found in depth images.
 Using *Hard Surface Regularization* proposed by [LOLNeRF](https://arxiv.org/pdf/2111.09996.pdf) may tackle this.
 * The accurate masks are *not* used for sampling in our work, better visual quality can be achieved by using a finer sampling strategy.
+* Our template-free method has difficulty handling very complex motions such as entangled feet, partly due to the wrong pose estimation, and may produce incorrect results and artifacts.

 ## Prerequisite